Menu

 Is there anything more moving than a good mezzo ballad?
 This song from the show Ragtime is so delicious to sing — and if you can summon up all of the emotion from your life and power and pour it into the crescendo, you can have the audience holding their collective breath.
 So beautiful!
 Plus, the melody is just lovely.

 This song has a decent range for a mezzo-soprano, but most of it sits right in a comfortable place.
 It’s lovely in a legit sound, but you could easily work in a mix.
 We’re picturing this song as the penultimate piece before intermission in a concert.
 It’s got that beautiful build and a life that just gets right to the listeners’ hearts.
-(How much do we love Tracy Lynn Olivera?)
+(And how much do we love Tracy Lynn Olivera?)

 Sheet music for “Ragtime”

-6. For a Romantic French Mezzo-Soprano Vibe: “Storybook”
+6. For a Romantic French Vibe: “Storybook”

 Oh, how we love this song!
 If you haven’t sung this song, now’s the time!
 It’s from the show The Scarlet Pimpernel, which hasn’t been on Broadway since 1997 — in other words, you can rest assured that it won’t be overdone at musical theater auditions!
 It’s a good choice for a concert; it works well in a small cabaret or a big performance hall.